 On the Swagbucks site, users exchange their time for points.
 The time spent completing offers will earn a certain amount of points.
 Redeem those points for PayPal cash and teens are off to earning money right from home.

-Visit Swagbucks to earn a $10 sign up bonus and learn more.
+Visit Swagbucks to get a $10 sign-up bonus and learn more.
 Users must be at least 13 years old with a valid email address to create an account.

 2. Survey Junkie